AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/introduction.md

 No coding experience is required.

 There are 3 labs in this training, intended to be performed in sequence.
 Terraform is used for these labs.
-Many of Aviatrix's largest customers do not even leverage the Aviatrix UI to deploy or configure infrastructure.
+Many of Aviatrix's largest customers do not leverage the Aviatrix UI to deploy or configure cloud network infrastructure.
 They perform every change in their using Terraform.
-At no point in this training will you be making any changes on the Aviatrix UI.
+At no point in this training will you be making any changes with the Aviatrix UI.
 This training is intended get you on the path of provisioning and automating your cloud network infrastructure with code.

 ## Prerequisites